jutge-org/pil-turtle/README.md

 # `turtle_pil`: Turtle on top of PIL

 The `turtle_pil` module implements the standard `turtle` module on top of PIL, the Python Imaging Library.
-Although the `turtle_pil` module does not to attempt to be a pixel-by-pixel replacement of `turtle`, it provides functionally equivalent drawing operations.
+Although the `turtle_pil` module does not  attempt to be a pixel-by-pixel replacement of `turtle`, it provides functionally equivalent drawing operations.

 # Demo